-Table 3.16 Permissions and Completions on Greenfield Residential Garden Sites (Gross units)
+Table 3.15 Permissions and Completions on Greenfield Residential Garden Sites (Gross Units)

 Policy Effectiveness: The target of 60% of development on previously developed land has been exceeded in the first half of the plan period.
-Levels of development on greenfield sites will increase in the second half of the plan period as greenfield allocations begin to deliver new housing.
+Levels of development on greenfield sites will increase in the second half of the plan period as greenfield allocations in the HSA DPD deliver new housing.